 But there are also ways to manage most of the difficulties you’ll face as a remote worker.
 So what are the biggest challenges of working from home?

 1. Learning new skills

-If you’ve never worked in your life, or want to change your career to take up a remote job, you’ll probably have to learn new skills and take a course or two to get up to speed on the new career you want to pursue.
+If you’ve never worked in your life, or want to change your career to find work from home jobs without investment, you’ll probably have to learn new skills and take a course or two to get up to speed on the new career you want to pursue.

 However, with the growth of online education and online courses, this is not difficult.
 You can learn almost anything online and get a certificate to display on your LinkedIn profile.

 2. Managing distractions

 We can all empathise with Professor Robert Kelly, whose interview for the BBC went viral when it was interrupted by his kids.
 But this sort of distraction is quite common for people who work remotely.

 So, how do you keep focused when working from home?
 Being able to manage distractions is an acquired skill that comes with figuring out one’s own ability to shut out distractions and manage within the limitations of the place we choose to work from.